vault27/Foundation/paloalto.md

 - Many Agent config rules
 - Define which components require 2 factor auth: portal, internal gateways, external gateways...
 - Config selection criteria: OS,User, Group, Serail Number, Machine certificate, registry keys, plists - Any by default
-- Internal gateways - if required
+- Internal gateways - if required - When the user attempts to log in, the app does a reverse DNS lookup of an internal host using the specified IP Address to the specified Hostname - if result is positive, internal gateway is used.
+Internal gateways are useful in sensitive environments where authenticated access to critical resources is required
 - External gateways: IP, FQDN, Source region(any maybe), Priority
 - App configuration: very many options!
 - HIP data collection